xgfone/klog/README.md

 ## Features

+- The better performance.
 - Lazy evaluation of expensive operations.
 - Simple, Flexible, Extensible, Powerful and Structured.
+- Child loggers which inherit and add their own private context.
 - Built-in support for logging to files, syslog, and the network.
-- Child loggers which inherit and add their own private context.
-- Support lots of `Writer`, such as `StreamWriter`, `NetWriter`, `SyslogWriter`, `SizedRotatingFile`, etc.
+See `Writer`.

 ## Example